ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/overview.md

 1. Once you have your own model running, you can run experiments on the system.
 One example is isolating a component of the model to see how it responds to constant inputs through time.
-This is the the [static model system](./virtual_ecosystem_in_static_mode.md).
+This is the [static model system](./virtual_ecosystem_in_static_mode.md).